Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Threads/Threads in OS.md

 * Thread address space is associated with process address space
 * within a program, a thread is a separate execution path.
 * The OS creates and manages threads and they share the same memory and resources as the program that created them. this enables threads to collaborate and work efficiently within a single program.
-* Threads share the sa
+* Threads share the same address space, code and data segments, but they have their own stack and program counter.

+#### Why do we need thread?

+*